-Recently, I have kept returning to the idea of Emancipation.
-My hope for sexual assault survivors, who are willing to speak their truth amidst their pain and hard work, is that there is healing.
-Not just for themselves, but for this culture that would still rather keep the secrets of abusers than hear the cry of those assaulted.
+I have kept returning to the idea of emancipation.
+My hope for survivors of trafficking and commercial exploitation is that they feel emancipated.
+Women who are willing to speak their truth amidst their pain should find freedom and healing, not just for themselves, but for this culture that would still rather keep the secrets of abusers than hear the cry of those assaulted.

-Rachel Held Evans recently wrote, "The same religious leaders who told me as a teenager that premarital sex was a grave sin that would ruin my life forever have declared that no one can fault a 17-year-old boy for a little attempted rape."
-My wish in writing this reflections is that you join with me in my hope, my prayer, and my belief that if we can not grow weary of hearing the truth, our world can change and more women can find freedom.
+Rachel Held Evans wrote, "The same religious leaders who told me as a teenager that premarital sex was a grave sin that would ruin my life forever have declared that no one can fault a 17-year-old boy for a little attempted rape."
+My wish in writing this is that you join with me in my hope that if we do not grow weary of hearing the truth, our world can change and more women can find freedom.

-The Emancipation of Slaves was a movement that cost folks their lives and livelihood, as well as fueling war and hatred.
-There are studies, articles, and heartfelt programs that have linked human trafficking of women as Modern Day Slavery.
-While they are not parallel issues, in some fundamental ways, there is a need for Emancipation of Women who have been raped, bought and sold, imprisoned, addicted, and told they are subhuman.
+The emancipation of slaves was a movement that cost folks their lives and livelihood, as well as fueling war and hatred.
+There are studies and articles that link the human trafficking of women as modern day slavery.
+While they are not parallel issues, there is a need for emancipation of women who have been raped, bought and sold, imprisoned, addicted, and told they are subhuman.

 “We are part of a larger movement—locally, national and globally—to change a culture that believes in the buying and selling of human beings.
-Each day at Thistle Farms, we devote ourselves to the healing, empowerment and employment of survivor-leaders who have overcome trafficking, prostitution, addiction and abuse.
-Nationally, we support 50 survivor-led communities in 26 states as they offer sanctuary to an additional 180 survivor-leaders, and globally, we partner with 26 social enterprises that support the employment of over 1700 survivors around the world.”
+Each day at Thistle Farms, we devote ourselves to the healing, empowerment, and employment of survivor-leaders who have overcome trafficking, prostitution, addiction, and abuse.
+Nationally, we support 100 survivor-led communities in 31 states as they offer sanctuary to additional survivor-leaders, and globally, we partner with 30 social enterprises that support the employment of over 1700 survivors around the world.”

 –Shelia, Magdalene Senior Case Manager & 2007 Thistle Farms Graduate

-Emancipation is like a vision of a mountaintop that keeps us all going on the paths in the valleys of struggle.
-What I am clear on is that the issue of slavery and the issue of human trafficking are linked by a complacent society that is willing to tolerate the way we treat our sisters because we either buy into the myths that they choose it, or that they are happy, or that things will change without our action.
+The constructs that allow slavery and human trafficking hold in common a complacent society that is willing to tolerate the way we treat our sisters because we either buy into the myths that they choose it, that they are happy, or that things will change without our action.